dahenson/dahenson.github.io/knowledge/recipes/overnight-sourdough-waffles.md

 A simple waffle recipe to help make use of your sourdough starter discard.
 Original recipe from [The Perfect Loaf](https://www.theperfectloaf.com/my-top-3-leftover-sourdough-starter-recipes/#h-golden-sourdough-starter-waffles).

+This requires some preparation starting the night before, but these waffles can be frozen after breakfast and reheated in a toaster.
+This is perfect for providing a tasty alternative to cereal or toast for the kids.

 ## Tools

 - Waffle Iron
 - Mixing Bowl
 - Spatula
+- Whisk
+- Spoon/Scoop (for pouring into the waffle iron
 - Hand Mixer (optional) for beating egg whites

 ## Ingredients